Jamie Baillie: Political career

 On June 7, 2010, Baillie announced his candidacy for leadership of the Progressive Conservative Party of Nova Scotia.
 He launched his campaign by pledging a return to accountability, conservative principles and a new direction for the party and the province.
 Baillie brings a fiscally conservative approach to politics, including a promise to get a handle on the growing debt, return to mandatory balanced budgets and reduce the growth of a burgeoning civil service.

-In his campaign launch, Baillie touted ideas to combat population decline that included immigration targets to bring Nova Scotia's population to one million people and an income tax exemption for graduates under 30-years-old.
+In his campaign launch, Baillie touted ideas to combat population decline that included immigration targets to bring Nova Scotia's population to one million people and an income tax exemption for graduates under 30 years old.
 He also emphasized that stronger regional collaboration is needed among Atlantic Provinces on energy generation and transmission.

 When nominations closed on August 16, 2010, Baillie was the only candidate to enter the race and won the leadership uncontested.
 He was named interim leader on August 18, and officially took over as leader when ratified by party members at a convention in October 2010.

 On September 8, 2010, Baillie announced his intention to run in a byelection for the constituency of Cumberland South, left vacant by retiring Progressive Conservative member Murray Scott.

 On October 26, 2010, Baillie won the byelection to represent Cumberland South in the Nova Scotia House of Assembly.

 In the 2013 election, Baillie led the Progressive Conservatives to second place, winning 11 seats and becoming Leader of the Opposition.
 He also won personal re-election in the Cumberland South riding.
 Baillie's 2013 campaign was managed by Janet Fryday-Dorey chaired by Halifax-based lawyer, Tara Erskine.

 In the 2017 election, Baillie's Progressive Conservatives won 17 seats, retaining Official Opposition status, as the Liberals won a second consecutive majority government.
 Baillie was again re-elected in Cumberland South.
 The 2017 PC campaign was managed by Chad Bowie.

-On January 24, 2018, Baillie's resignation as Party Leader was requested by Nova Scotia's Progressive Conservative Party following a third party investigation into allegations of inappropriate behaviour by Baillie.
+On January 24, 2018, Baillie's resignation as Party Leader was requested by Nova Scotia's Progressive Conservative Party following a third-party investigation into allegations of sexual harassment and other inappropriate behaviour by Baillie.
 After submitting his resignation, Baillie returned to the private sector.
+The incident has been a catalyst for the discussion of the use and abuse of NDAs within Nova Scotia.